Prosecution’s case against former officers charged in George Floyd’s death ends with teenage witness

 Both Blackwell and Nicole Mackenzie, a Minneapolis officer who oversees the department’s medical training, were asked about body-camera footage that showed Lane asked Chauvin if they should roll Floyd onto his side — footage that shows Lane “did everything he could to help” Floyd, his attorney argued.

 But both argued what Lane did wasn’t enough.
 “He was making the right suggestions.
 I believe he recognized this was a medical emergency that needed intervention, and I believe he was trying to get people on board,” Mackenzie testified.
-But “suggesting aid and actually rendering aid are two very different things … A suggestion will not pump blood through your system.”
+But “suggesting aid and actually rendering aid are two very different things. … A suggestion will not pump blood through your system.”

 Defense attorneys sought to discredit that testimony, repeatedly pointing out to the jury that MPD is facing state and federal investigations into its policies and training practices.
 They have argued that officers were given conflicting training on use of force and presented videos of academy training that showed a cadet placing his knee on someone’s neck without intervention by instructors.